tylerprehl/top-shopping-cart/README.md

     - Margin/padding CSS on the page
     - ...?
     - Still unsure *why*
+- Make it Star Wars-themed
+  - Sell robots/equipment/ships from the SW universe
+  - Alas, I have more to learn and so maybe someday I'll come back to this...

 ### Main Takeaways
 - Testing with Vitest is pretty cool!